jsjohnst/no.de/README.md

 $ no.de config --api [username] [password]
     -- used to set the username and password for your node account

-$ no.de sshkeys
-    -- lists all the keys in the access list for your node account

-$ no.de sshkeys --add [optional path to ssh public key]
-    -- adds the specified SSH public key to the access list, or uses ~/.ssh/id_[dsa|rsa].pub if not provided

-$ no.de sshkeys --rm [sshkey id]
-	-- removes the specified ssh key from the access list

 $ no.de instances
     -- lists your existing node instances and their current status